piesek1234434343/2025_03_11_BatScratchToPiQuest3IntSyncInVan/README.md

 Imagine four kits scrambling to get into position and hit the bat as fast as they can... 🏓🧙‍♂️👏 I’d love to see that in action!

+State of the project: https://github.com/users/EloiStree/projects/22

 -------------------------

+**Week 1, 2025-05-11:**

+- [ ] Set up an integer mockup lobby while waiting for the step to be written and ready.
+  - [ ] Be able to restart the game or end it on a developer command.
+  - [ ] Be able to send an integer and receive one from within the game.
+  - [ ] Be able to link an action to the received integer.
+  - [ ] Create a debug tool to send an integer from an inspector menu.
+  - [ ] Create a debug tool to send an integer from a 2D UI menu.
+  - [ ] Optionally: Create a debug tool to send an integer from a 3D World UI debug menu for XR.

+- [ ] Set up the Raspberry Pi installation.
+  - [ ] How to install the Raspberry Pi.
+  - [ ] How to set up the Raspberry Pi as an NTP server.
+  - [ ] How to set up the Raspberry Pi as an integer WebSocket server.
+  - [ ] If the internet is available, download the latest version at startup.
+  - [ ] If an Android device is detected at startup, install the latest APK on it.
+  - [ ] If an Android device is detected at startup, enable ADB Wi-Fi access on all detected devices.
+  - [ ] Ensure that restarting the device is the only requirement for a monitor to function.